 There is further tentative evidence to entertain this alternative interpretation.
 In 1816, at the age of 27, Mary went to live with her uncle, Patrick, Edmund’s second eldest brother, and his wife at Westcourt.
 Patrick would have been in his late ﬁfties at this time.
 Mr and Mrs Patrick Rice were hardly an ideal couple to care for a mentally and physically incapacitated adult.
 Consequently, one might speculate if the unmarried Mary again was requested to provide some assistance for an elderly childless couple, who were barely coping on a farming homestead.
 But this is speculation.
 What is factual is that Mary lived at Westcourt with her aunt and uncle until around April 1825, when Aunt Mary became invalided or died.
 Uncle Patrick died in 1833 (see McLoughlin pp52-56)

-In 1804 Edmund Rice was an exceedingly busy man.
+Edmund Rice was an exceedingly busy man.
 Not only was he engaged in teaching and providing clothes and bread, he was faced with the twin task of drawing up Rules of Religious Life for his intended congregation, and also devising a system of education - how to handle swarming, large classes in the most effective way!
-1n addition, as a well-known businessman of property, he was constantly in demand for making and witnessing wills and deeds of conveyance.
-It has never been explained how he reached on all of this.
+1n addition, as a well-known businessman of property, he was constantly in demand for drawing up and witnessing wills and deeds of conveyance.
 We can only assume that his life as an outstandingly successful businessman, accustomed to handling a variety of calls and demands, in the large and varied aspects of having to supply ships with their requirements, that this experience and training stood him in good stead.
-Edmund’s experience in business was his best preparation for the task that lay ahead.
-That he himself was eminently practical was proved by his business success.
+That he was eminently practical was proved by his business success.
 It was now seen in the practical rules he drew up for his new system of teaching and also in the Religious Rules he outlined which would suit the Irish character and temperament of his companions.
 These Religious Rules would encapsulate his own spirit and vision; here he had a clear field as his was to be the first congregation for men to be founded in Ireland.
-Edmund Rice was one of the few laymen in the Church to found a religious congregation.

 James O'Rourke of Peter St, Waterford recalled in 1912: